Computing Approximate Equilibria in Weighted Congestion Games via Best-Responses: Introduction

-In the past few years, several new positive results have been obtained based on the algorithm in \cite{Caragiannis2011,Caragiannis2015a}.
-Feldotto et al.~\cite{Feldotto2014} explored PoA-like bounds on the potential function in unweighted games.
+In another paper, Feldotto et al.~\cite{Feldotto2014} explored PoA-like bounds on the potential function in unweighted games.
 This enabled them to bound from above the approximation factor that the algorithmic framework of \cite{Caragiannis2011} yields when applied to unweighted games with general cost functions.
-Most recently, Feldotto et al.~\cite{Feldotto2017} designed a algorithm similar to \cite{Caragiannis2015a} which computes $d^{d + o(d)}$-approximate equilibria in weighted congestion games.
-However, it is important to note that their algorithm is randomized and finds $d^{d + o(d)}$-approximate equilibria \emph{only with high probability}.
-The randomization is due to the fact that their variant of the algorithm is actually applied to a modified game that uses the Shapley value~\cite{Kollias2015} rule to share the total cost of a resource among the players that use it.
-Computing players' costs using this scheme is in fact computationally hard, so instead those costs are estimated using a sampling approach.

 The study of the Price of Anarchy ($\poa$) was initiated by Koutsoupias and Papadimitriou~\cite{KP99}.
 One of the first significant results concerning tight bounds on the $\poa$ of atomic congestion games was obtained by Awerbuch et al.~\cite{Awerbuch2013} and Christodoulou and Koutsoupias~\cite{CK05a}.
 They proved the tight bound of $5/2$ on the exact $\poa$ of linear unweighted congestion games.
 In the next few years, several $\poa$ results were obtained.
 For example, Gairing and Schoppmann~\cite{Gairing2007} provided various upper and lower bounds for the exact $\poa$ of singleton\footnote{See~\cref{foot:def_singleton} for a formal definition.} unweighted congestion games.
 Subsequently, Aland et al.~\cite{Aland2011} introduced a systematic approach to upper-bounding the exact $\poa$ of polynomial weighted congestion games, which was later extended to general classes of cost functions and named \emph{smoothness framework} in \cite{Bhawalkar2014a,Roughgarden2015}.
 Aland et al.~\cite{Aland2011} gave the tight bound of $\grat{d}^{d+1}$ on the $\poa$ of exact pure NE in polynomial weighted games, where $\grat{d}$ is the unique root of the equation $(x + 1)^{d} = x^{d+1}$.
 Based on the same technique, Christodoulou et al.~\cite{Christodoulou2011a} provided a tight bound on the PoA of $\rho$-approximate equilibria in unweighted congestion games.
 It turned out to be equal to $\frac{\rho((z + 1)^{2d+1} - z^{d+1}(z+2)^{d})}{(z+1)^{d+1} - z^{d+1} - \rho((z+2)^{d} - (z+1)^{d})}$, where $z$ is the maximum integer that satisfies $\frac{z^{d+1}}{(z+1)^{d}} < \rho$.
 In our notation, this is equivalent to $z = \left \lfloor \grat{d, \rho} \right\rfloor $.